 CDR Report Guidelines

 Engineers who is preparing for migration to Australia needs to be assessed by Engineers Australia through Competency Demonstration Report.
-So, it very important to make your CDR report perfect to get approved by Engineers Australia.
+So, it is very important to make your CDR report perfect to get approved by Engineers Australia.
 The main purpose of CDR Assessment is to know:

 - Your knowledge on technical factors of engineering.

 - How you have used your engineering knowledge and skills.

 - Your competency capability in engineering occupation you choose.